latticelabs/Mitty-deprecated-/docs/quickstart.rst

 By setting the ``variants_only`` flag to *True* in the parameters file we can selectively generate reads from regions bordering a variation.

 ..
 AArgh.
-Could not get Sphinx to
-..  a) highlight the line (https://github.com/ClusterHQ/flocker/issues/337) - I think the lame green highlight matches the background
+Could not get Sphinx to highlight the line (https://github.com/ClusterHQ/flocker/issues/337) - I think the lame green highlight matches the background
-..  b) show matching line numbers (:lineno-match: and :lineno-start: make the code block disappear)

 .. literalinclude:: ../examples/demo/illumina_reads_variants_only.json
     :language: json